 Mary brings to her work on the Dane County Cultural Affairs Commission a commitment to engaging children in the arts in schools and communities, and a strong interest in highlighting connections between advocacy, education, and the arts.

 Originally from southern California, Steven Morgan is the former Director of Bands at Madison West High School (1997-2011), where he also taught guitar and music theory, and oversaw the jazz program.
 Previously he served on the music faculty of the UW system for 13 years.
 He received Masters and Doctoral degrees from UW-Madison.
 Still very active in the local music scene, Steve performs regularly with jazz, rock, and musical theatre productions.

 Carole J. Trone has served on the Dane Arts Commission since 2013 and was a member of the Arts-in-Education advisory panel from 2009-2013.
 Carole has lived in the Tenney Park neighborhood of Madison for over twenty years with her family.
 The daughter of a professional dancer and granddaughter of a professional musician, Carole prefers to play the part of arts enthusiast, attending a wide variety of live music and arts exhibitions in the area.
-Carole is the Senior Vice President for Educational Services for the Wisconsin Association of Independent Colleges & Universities and has a PhD in Educational Policy Studies from the UW-Madison.
+Carole has served as executive director of a statewide educational nonprofit, taught at the University of Wisconsin-Madison, and facilitated connections and resources among Wisconsin's 24 private nonprofit colleges and universities.
+She writes and consults in the area of education, particularly college access and success.
+Carole earned a bachelor's degree in English from Wesleyan University and a master's and PhD in Educational Policy Studies from the UW-Madison.